 For adolescents (as for adults), a combination of psychotherapy and antidepressants usually greatly outperforms either modality used alone.
 For preadolescents, the situation is much less clear.
 Most clinicians opt for psychotherapy in younger children; however, drugs can be used in younger children (fluoxetine can be used in children ≥ 8 yr), especially when depression is severe or has not previously responded to psychotherapy.

-Usually, an SSRI (see Table 1: Mental Disorders in Children and Adolescents: SSRIs for Treating Children ≥ 12 Yr) is the first choice when an antidepressant is indicated.
-Children should be closely monitored for the emergence of behavioral side effects (eg, disinhibition, behavioral activation—see footnote in Table 1: Mental Disorders in Children and Adolescents: SSRIs for Treating Children ≥ 12 Yr).
+Usually, an SSRI (see see SSRIs for Treating Children 12 Yr) is the first choice when an antidepressant is indicated.
+Children should be closely monitored for the emergence of behavioral side effects (eg, disinhibition, behavioral activation—see footnote in see SSRIs for Treating Children 12 Yr).
 Adult-based research has suggested that antidepressants that act on both the serotonergic and adrenergic/dopaminergic systems may be modestly more effective; however, such drugs (eg, duloxetine, venlafaxine, mirtazapine; certain tricyclics, particularly clomipramine) also tend to have more adverse effects.
 Such drugs may be especially useful in treatment-resistant cases.
 Nonserotonergic antidepressants such as bupropion and desipramine may also be used with an SSRI to enhance efficacy.

 There are recent concerns that antidepressants may increase risk of suicidality in a few children and adolescents.
 These drugs are now labeled with warnings about suicidality.
 Paradoxically, several studies suggest that, overall, use of antidepressants significantly reduces risk of suicide.
 How to interpret these contradictory findings is unclear.
 However, if suicide is a concern, the following should be done to reduce risk: